19th Massachusetts Infantry Regiment: 1861 Operations along the Potomac

 At the camp, which was on a plain, drill and instruction continued from morning until night, interspersed at intervals with picket duty.
 In a short time, the ability and experience of Hincks, Devereux, Howe, and the cadre from the Salem Zouaves led to a high state of discipline that attracted onlookers from other states' regiments who would surround the guard lines at drill and watch the manoeuvres taking notes.
 The afternoon battalion movement drills, rigid discipline on guard duty, and the wearing of newly issued dress coats with brass shoulder scales and leather neck stocks led other men to refer to the regiment as "The Nineteenth Regulars."
 The men took this nickname with pride, finding their unit noticeably different from other regiments being commended by their superiors for their performance.
 The surgeon, Dr. Dyer, wrote home:

+Ball's Bluff

+Lander's Brigade, Stone's (Sedgwick's) Division, Army of the Potomac, to March 1862.
+3rd Brigade, 2nd Division, II Corps, Army of the Potomac, to March 1864.
+1st Brigade, 2nd Division, II Corps, to June 1865.

+Post-war

+The 19th Massachusetts mustered out of service on June 30, 1865, and was discharged July 22, 1865.